Youth Football Drills (Tackle)

 Stance and Start

 Player sets a three-point stance behind a line of cones.
-Coach calls the snap; player explodes forward six yards staying low through the first three steps.
-12 reps each side.
+The coach calls the snap; the player explodes forward six yards, staying low through the first three steps.
 The baseline drill at every level because every offensive line snap starts from this stance.
-Coaches watch for whether the player's helmet stays in front of his hips through the first three steps (correct) or whether he stands straight up out of his stance (wrong).

 Mirror Block

 Two players line up two yards apart, one with a hand shield.
-On the whistle, the shield-holder mirrors the blocker's movement (forward, back, lateral) for five seconds while the blocker maintains contact and stays in front of the shield.
-Builds the lateral footwork and sustained-contact habit that separates a guard who finishes his block from one who stops at first contact.
-A 10U-and-up drill.
+On the whistle the shield-holder mirrors the blocker's movement (forward, back, lateral) for five seconds while the blocker maintains contact and stays in front of the shield.
+A 10U-and-up drill that separates a guard who finishes his block from one who stops at first contact.

 Drive Block on Sled

 One player at a time fires off into a single-pad blocking sled.
-Coach calls the snap; player drives the sled backward five yards staying low and finishing with the head up.
+The coach calls the snap; the player drives the sled backward five yards, staying low and finishing with the head up.
 Run for ten minutes as the foundation block of most line practices.
-Coaches at the youth level often grade the rep on whether the helmet stayed up (no spearing) and whether the feet kept driving instead of stopping at the first hit.

 Pull and Trap

 Set two cones five yards apart on the line of scrimmage.
-Player snaps from his stance, pulls laterally to the second cone, and trap-blocks a defender (a coach holding a shield) at the back-side gap.
-10 reps each direction.
-Builds the timing and angle that pulling guards and tackles need on counter and trap plays.
-A 12U-and-up drill that translates directly to one of the most common youth offensive plays.
+The player snaps from his stance, pulls laterally to the second cone, and trap-blocks a defender (a coach holding a shield) at the back-side gap.
+A 12U-and-up drill that translates directly to counter and trap plays.

 Reach Block

-Offensive lineman aligns shaded inside a defender (held shield).
+The offensive lineman aligns shaded inside a defender (held shield).
 On the snap, the lineman steps with the play-side foot first, drives across the defender's outside hip, and reach-blocks him to the play side.
-Builds the footwork needed for outside zone runs, jet sweeps, and any play that asks a guard or tackle to reach a defender to the boundary.
-A 12U-and-up drill.
+A 12U-and-up drill that builds the footwork for outside zone runs and jet sweeps.

 Pass Pro Set

-Player drops into a pass-protection set on the snap: punch-step out with the outside foot, hands inside the defender's chest, knees bent to absorb the bull rush.
-Coach holds a shield as the pass rusher and works rip-and-swim moves through the rep. Run for eight minutes at varsity-prep practices when the team installs a dropback passing game.
-A 12U-and-up drill.
+The player drops into a pass-protection set on the snap: punch-step out with the outside foot, hands inside the defender's chest, knees bent to absorb the bull rush.
+The coach holds a shield as the pass rusher and works rip-and-swim moves through the rep. A 12U-and-up drill for varsity-prep dropback passing.

 Tackling Drills (Heads Up Form)